Kudaes/Unwinder/README.md

 <img src="/images/start_stack_replacement.png" alt="Stack replacement" width="700" >
 </p>

 Although theoretically it would not be necessary to start a new stack from scratch, I've decided to implement the process this way to ensure stability and to prevent anything from breaking.
 Now, let's assume that our `ExportedA` function makes calls to another two internal functions.
-These two internal functions are responsible for replacing the pushed return address, that will point to some place within `ExportedA` breaking the call stack unless we take care of it.
+These two internal functions are responsible for replacing the original return address that will point to some place within `ExportedA` breaking the call stack unless we take care of it.
 This replacement process involves wrapping our internal function's code between the `replace_and_continue` and `restore` macros:

 ```rust
 #[no_mangle]